learnwell/learnwell.github.io/_posts/2019-02-15-angular-testing-notes.md

 ---

-As of Feb 2019, episodes in the [13.x range](https://codecraft.tv/courses/angular/unit-testing/angular-test-bed/) on CodeCraft.tv are an excellent resource for learning how to test components in Angular7.
+As of Feb 2019, episodes in the [13.x range](https://codecraft.tv/courses/angular/unit-testing/angular-test-bed/) on CodeCraft.tv are the best resource, known to me, for learning: *How to test components in Angular7*.

 But even after absorbing all that goodness, I still found gaps when adding tests to an existing component is a fairly mature angular project.